An022/self_learning-simple_calculating/README.md

 focusing topic: simple calculating
 ## Projects Source Codes:
 * [01_hailstone](https://github.com/An022/stanCode-SC101/blob/main/SC101_Projects/breakout/breakout.py)
+  Implement a console program that simulates the execution of the Hailstone sequence by while loop, showing user every calculating steps until the sequence reachs to 1.

   ```
   User enter a number, and this program will compute Hailstone sequences.
   Hailstone Sequences follow rules: